 How well does the shingles vaccine work?

 The effect of the shingles vaccine depends on the age at which you get vaccinated.
 The shingles vaccine is most effective at preventing shingles in people aged 50–59 years (around 7 in 10 people who are vaccinated are protected) and becomes less effective as you get older.
-Around 5 in 10 people aged 65–69 years and 4 in 10 people aged 80 years or older are protected.
+About 5 in 10 people aged 65–69 years and 4 in 10 people aged 80 years or older are protected.

 Although vaccination may not prevent herpes zoster in some older adults, studies suggest that vaccination boosts enough immunity to reduce herpes zoster pain and the risk of post-herpetic neuralgia.